Q: What was your childhood ambition?

 Q: Who is your favourite horse?

-Q: Describe the feeling of riding your first winner?
+Q: Describe the feeling of training your first winner?

 Q: What is your most memorable racing moment?